firesupplier/game/README.md

 5. Added simple collision detection (za ga popravit oziroma prilagodit sceno)

+6. Small update to index.html (to do with music)
+7. Added looping music to main.js

 Controls:
 1. Enter --> Continue the dialogue, or make it show up for the first time.
 You close it by finishing the dialogue.
 2. WASD --> premikanje